aih/RulesEditing/Rules2012-prev.md

         ii.
-There shall be an Executive Committee of the committee which shall consist of the chairman, co-chairman, secretary, treasurer and subcommittee chairmen of the committee and which shall exercise all the powers of the committee between its meetings.
+There shall be an Executive Committee of the committee which shall consist of the chairman, co-chairman, secretary, treasurer and subcommittee chairmen of the committee and which may exercise all the powers of the committee between its meetings.
 The chairman and co-chairman of the Republican National Committee shall serve as ex officio members of the Executive Committee of the committee.